slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Life is understood backwards, but must be lived forwards."
 -- Soren Kierkegaard*

-> *"The years say, what the days can’t tell."
+> *"The years teach much which the days never know."
--- Unknown*
+-- Ralph Waldo Emerson*

 > *"There are decades when nothing happens and there are weeks when decades happen."
 -- Vladimir Lenin*